-My keto twix bars are your alternative to the popular store-bought Twix candy bar.
+My keto Twix bars are your alternative to the popular store-bought Twix candy bar.
 It is made of a shortbread almond flour biscuit topped with peanut butter caramel and dark chocolate.
-I’m sharing here two version of it with either a no-bake shortbread or with an oven-baked one.
+I’m sharing here two versions of it with either a no-bake shortbread or with an oven-baked one.

 Almond flour or almond meal